reveng007/HTB/HTB/Easy/Linux/Web/1.Knife/README.md

 #### 4. I then, went to burp suit to capture request
 ----------

+Lets send the captured request to the repeater.

 ![](3.capturing_request.png?raw=true)

 Lets send the request to inspector, shall we ?